Any plant can be grown hydroponically, but some plants have difficulties converting to hydroponics.

-Some plants struggle during the transition because they insist on developing new roots rather than adapting their existing roots.
+Some plants struggle during the transition because they insist on growing new roots instead of adapting their existing roots.

-Growing new roots takes time and the plant often goes into stress.
-Creating an ideal environment for new root growth is the key to success.
+Growing new roots takes time and without active roots the plant often goes into stress.
+Creating an ideal growing environment to encourage fast root growth is the key to success for these plants.

-The two most important factors for growing new roots are 1) warm temperatures at the root zone and 2) increased the humidity at the leaves.
+The ideal growing environment for root growth is 1) warm temperatures at the root zone and 2) increased the humidity at the leaves.

 Being the tropical creatures they are, houseplants need temperatures of at least 68 degrees at the root zone for roots to grow.
 If temperatures drop below 68 degrees root growth stops.
 (That's why transplanting during the summer months is better than in winter.)